 We all gather together for a few minutes in one of the big classrooms to discuss the story just read and to welcome everyone back for another week.
 We share any exciting news/events in the children's lives, talk about upcoming ethical action projects and then we divide into our respective classes.
 Parents are welcome to walk their children to their classes and stay with their children during class if they wish.

 Once a month, the classes gather to engage in a service project.
-This year we plan to Trick or Treat for Socktober, Create Valentines for sell to raise money for Kakenya's Dream, Hold a Wands for Wildlife drive, and much much more!
+This year we plan to bag lunches for the homeless, Trick or Treat for Operation Gratitude, Create Valentines for sale to raise money for Kakenya's Dream, Hold a marker recycling drive, and much much more!

 We have three festivals every year - Fall, Winter and Spring.
 During the festivals, everyone stays in the main room for food, music, stories and fun.
-This year, the Sunday School Puppet Troupe will be performing at Winter and Spring Festival.
+This year, the Sunday School Puppet Troupe will be performing at the Fall Festival.

 What do kids and youth learn?

 Curriculums are offered on a rotating basis.
 Not all classes are available every year.
-This year, we are focusing on World Religion and our 2 classes are Holidays and Holy Days for children aged 3-9 and Comparative Religion for ages 10 & Up.
+This year, our 2 classes are Every Day is Earth Day for children aged 3-9 and Media Literacy/Ethical Dilemmas for ages 10 & Up.

 Explore hope, respect, honesty, justice, courage, love and loyalty.
 This class teaches qualities of Ethical behavior through guided play, stories and activities.